Ceasefire regime observed in Donbas

 Censor.NET reports referring to the JFO press centre Facebook page.

+"The situation in the Joint Forces Operation area remains fully controlled by Ukrainian troops.
+Adhering to the full and comprehensive ceasefire, our defenders continue to perform their duties," the press centre of the JFO Headquarters reports.

-From the beginning of the current day, August 17, the ceasefire regime is fully observed.
-No armed provocation or shelling has been recorded in the areas of responsibility of Ukrainian units.
+From the beginning of the current day, August 19, the ceasefire has been observed in all parts of the front and no violations have been recorded.

 Please wait...